Republicans close the digital gap as web gurus go head-to-head

-NEW YORK She's thrived through two decades of elections; he's blown his competitors out of the water in a few short years on the scene.
+NEW YORK, July 22 She's thrived through two decades of elections; he's blown his competitors out of the water in a few short years on the scene.

 Now the two digital strategy gurus are facing off on opposite sides of the 2016 presidential race, as Republicans get serious about closing a digital strategy gap with Democrats that cost them dearly in the last election.